Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Map of the best Lake Michigan beach towns along Michigan's west coast

-🤫 Best Hidden Gem: Manistee — Victorian downtown, uncrowded beaches, pure charm
+🤫 Best Hidden Gem: Manistee — Victorian downtown, uncrowded beaches

-🚗 Closest to Chicago: New Buffalo — 90 min drive or Amtrak train from Union Station
+🚗 Closest to Chicago: New Buffalo — 90-minute drive or Amtrak from Union Station

 Explore Lake Michigan Beach Towns